Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Background and Motivation

 \subsection{Digital Technologies for Monitoring \virus}

-The public health response to \virus since its outbreak has quickly tapped into digital solutions to support various use-cases from public awareness to management protocols for different end-user groups such as the general public, facility administrators, and case investigators, respectively.
+Since its outbreak, the public health response to \virus has quickly tapped into digital solutions to support various use-cases from public awareness to management protocols for different end-user groups such as the general public, facility administrators, and case investigators, respectively.
 Fundamentally, these efforts rely on localization and tracking methods to reduce the virus spread.
 This is particularly important as different countries, states, and even organizations enact a slew of policies they believe are best for them ~\cite{ILO}.

 Several \virus trackers are available online, showing the number of infections per country \cite{worldometer,WHO_Stats,coronatracker,covid_JHU}, the spread rate \cite{surveillances2020epidemiological}, and possible ways to exit lockdown across the world \cite{yap2020covid}.
 At present, many crowd surveillance solutions used to support \virus safety compliance leverage video, footfall counter, and a combination of IoT sensors to measure crowd density, monitor crowd movement and the usage rate of facilities \cite{imda2020}.
 Real-time crowd density apps utilizing occupancy sensors, cameras, and ticket validations are also piloted in European cities to help commuters make well-informed decisions on the best travel routes and times \cite{eu2020}.